Living with MS and Other Health Problems

 While your primary care physician and your neurologist will continue to play major roles in your treatment, you may need to add another specialist to the roster.
 It can feel overwhelming to have so many medical professionals in your life, but there are several ways to keep things organized and the lines of communication open:

-- Use one pharmacy for all of your medications.
+- Use one pharmacy for all your medications.
 Getting to know your pharmacological team will help you feel comfortable, but it's also a good preventative measure.
 Most pharmacists use prescription software that automatically identifies possible drug interactions, so if one location handles all your medications, there will never be any questionable pairings.

 - Compile a list of medications.
 Include everything each doctor has prescribed, but also any complementary therapy and everyday over-the-counter medication that you're using.
 Make sure each doctor has a copy of the list, and be sure to update it as needed.